kyle-blue/bitmemo-old-monorepo/README.md

-# media-memo
+# MediaMemo
-MediaMemo allows for the sharing of condensed thoughts and lessons regarding media; books, podcasts etc.
+MediaMemo allows for the sharing of condensed thoughts and lessons regarding media, namely books and podcasts.